 Children who reach their full development potential have greater opportunities to thrive.
-Our Moments That Matter® program enables parents to address children’s cognitive, psychosocial and physical development needs while also equipping communities to support their healthy development.
-The program’s goal is to ensure children younger than three reach the developmental milestones that will help them live healthier and more prosperous lives.
-MTM leverages the assets of Episcopal and Anglican churches with a network of local community and faith leaders and trained Early Childhood Development volunteers.
-Monthly caregiver training increases the knowledge and prevention skills for illnesses like malaria, diarrhea, pneumonia and HIV/AIDS.
+Our Moments That Matter® (MTM) program partnership enables parents to address children’s cognitive, psychosocial and physical development needs while also equipping communities to support their healthy development.
+The program’s goal is to ensure children younger than three years old reach the developmental milestones that will help them live healthier and more prosperous lives.
+MTM leverages the assets of churches with a network of local community and faith leaders and trained early childhood development volunteers.
+Monthly caregiver group meetings increase the knowledge and skills for protecting children against common preventable illnesses like malaria, diarrhea, pneumonia and HIV/AIDS and promote good nutrition.
+Members of caregiver groups also collectively save, lend and build relationships among each other.

-Our Results in 2021
+Our Results in 2023

-10,549 people reached by long-term development programs
+82,594 individuals directly reached by long-term development programs.

 Previous